 tour/main> edit mySquare

-I added these definitions to the top of ~/unisoncode/scratch.u
+I added 1 definition to the top of ~/unisoncode/scratch.u

-You can edit them there, then do `update` to replace the definitions currently in this branch.
+You can edit them there, then run `update` to replace the definitions currently in this branch.

-odd numbers (here's anice geometric illustration of why this gives the same results):
+odd numbers, just for fun.
+(Here's a nice geometric illustration of why this gives the same results):

 use base